-How does a Christian group morph into an abusive high-demand cult?
+How does a Christian group become an abusive high-demand cult?
 What are the factors at play?
-The following is an adaptation from an article by Sam Vaknin, an admitted narcissist, describing how a narcissist would form his own cult.
+The following is an adaptation from an article by Sam Vaknin, an admitted narcissist, describing how a narcissistic leader shapes his group into a cult.

-Mr. Vaknin proposes that a narcissist, having failed to impress the world with his greatness, withdraws into a “pathological narcissistic space”.
-Vaunting his superior knowledge and uniqueness, and painting himself as the heroic victim of mistreatment, he draws in unsuspecting followers.
+• Mr. Vaknin proposes that a narcissist, having failed to impress the world with his greatness, withdraws into a “pathological narcissistic space”.
+Vaunting his superior knowledge and uniqueness, he draws in unsuspecting followers.

-His story of mistreatment and misunderstanding [by other Christians] rallies support and sets the stage for an “us versus them” mentality in the group.
+• The narcissist’s story of mistreatment and misunderstanding rallies support and sets the stage for an “us versus them” mentality in the group.
 His own withdrawal from society becomes an “exclusionary shared psychosis”.
 The outside world is an enemy.
 Members must cut off contact with family and former friends.
 He sets up rules to regulate information from the outside.

-The narcissist demands complete obedience and exerts almost complete control over those within his narcissistic space.
+The narcissist forms the character of the group.
+He demands complete obedience and exerts almost complete control over those within his narcissistic space.
 He alone determines the rights and obligations of his disciples.
-He defines right and wrong, he dictates what is to be pursued and what is to be avoided.
+He defines right and wrong.
+He dictates what is to be pursued and what is to be avoided.
 He is a micro-manager of the minutest details of behavior.
-Thus he shapes the character of his group.

 In addition to the “exclusionary shared psychosis”, Mr. Vaknin proposes an “inclusionary shared psychosis”.
 He says, “The narcissist’s cult is ‘missionary’…always on the lookout for new recruits.”
-This idea sheds light on the heavy emphasis on witnessing in Bible-based groups like the Geftakys Assembly.
-The narcissist’s need for constant replenishing and enlarging of his narcissistic supply pushes unceasing evangelistic efforts.
+His need for constant replenishing and enlarging of his narcissistic supply pushes unceasing evangelistic efforts.